sawhney-medha/sawhney-medha.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Computer Science Ph.D.
+Student at Virginia Tech

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  # more_info: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: News # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Greetings!
+I am a PhD student in the Computer Science department at [Virginia Tech](https://cs.vt.edu) under the guidance of my advisor [Dr. Anuj Karpatne](https://people.cs.vt.edu/karpatne/).

+I am part of the [Knowledge Guided Machine Learning Lab](https://kgml-lab.github.io/), where my research lies at the intersection of machine learning and scientific discovery.
+Currently, my focus is on solving inverse problems in physics through generative AI, leveraging diffusion models and physics-informed neural networks.
+My earlier work explored the intersection of biology and computer vision, particularly studying cell behaviors and bacterial motility.

+During my PhD, I have interned as a Machine Learning Engineer Intern (MLE) at [Twitter](https://about.twitter.com/en) and [NVIDIA](https://www.nvidia.com/en-us/), where I gained valuable experience applying cutting-edge techniques in AI.
+Prior to starting my PhD, I worked as a full-time ML Engineer at [HP](https://www.hp.com/us-en/home.html), Bangalore, and hold a Bachelor’s in Electronics and Communication Engineering from [Manipal Institute of Technology, MAHE, Manipal, India](https://manipal.edu/mit.html).

+Feel free to get in touch—I’m excited to collaborate and connect!